tonybanning/donorthankingkit/README.md

 # Donation Thanking Kit
 > (This same read me file will also be included with the download btw)

-Turns a messy donation spreadsheet into a personal thank-you email for every donor — and then stops, and lets **you** press Send.
+Turns a messy donation spreadsheet into a personal thank you letter ready to be reviewed and sent by you optimized for any emailing service. :)

 **It is free.** No API key, no account, no internet, no cost.
 It runs on your own computer and your donor list never leaves it.